Chart Color Schemes

 Glenning Valley has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Glenning Valley's population is estimated at around 2,046 as of November 2025.
-This reflects an increase of 23 people (1.1%) since the 2021 Census, which reported a population of 2,023 people.
-The change is inferred from the resident population of 2,044 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 14 validated new addresses since the Census date.
-This level of population equates to a density ratio of 361 persons per square kilometer, providing significant space per person and potential room for further development.
-Glenning Valley's 1.1% growth since census positions it within 2.6 percentage points of the SA4 region (3.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 56% of overall population gains during recent periods.
+The estimated population of Glenning Valley is around 2,046 as of Feb 2026.
+This figure reflects an increase of 23 people since the 2021 Census, which reported a population of 2,023.
+The change was inferred from AreaSearch's resident population estimate of 2,044 following examination of ABS's latest ERP data release in June 2024 and additional 15 validated new addresses since the Census date.
+This level of population results in a density ratio of 361 persons per square kilometer.
+Glenning Valley's growth of 1.1% since the census positions it within 2.6 percentage points of its SA4 region (3.7%).
+Overseas migration contributed approximately 56% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, lower quartile growth of national areas is anticipated, with the Glenning Valley statistical area (Lv2) expected to grow by 28 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 2.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Projected demographic shifts indicate lower quartile growth nationally, with Glenning Valley expected to grow by 23 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 2.1% in total over the 17 years.

 Frequently Asked Questions - Population